Great masterpieces in our collections

 The National Trust looks after more than 13,000 oil paintings at over 200 historic houses across England, Wales and Northern Ireland – the largest number of any organisation in the United Kingdom.
 Included in this vast collection is a treasure trove of masterpieces dating from the 15th to the 20th centuries.

-David Taylor, Curator of Pictures and Sculpture at the Trust, presents his selection of the top masterpieces from our collections, arranged chronologically here.
+Here we present a selection of the top masterpieces from our collections, arranged chronologically here.

 1 The Adoration of the Magi